srivera1/ldd3_training/FPGA/README.md

 > Inserting the IP to the Vivado project

-  + After conecting all the clks, resets, busses, etc., one must take care of the addresses from the IP.
+  + After connecting all the clocks, resets, busses, etc., one must take care of the addresses from the IP.